NanoPhysicsCenter/RUMDEED/docs/source/run.rst

 Input files
 -----------
-The Vacuum-MD program is run from the command line and reads input parameters from several input files.
-These file are placed in the same directory as the Vacuum-MD executable file.
+The RUMDEED program is run from the command line and reads input parameters from several input files.
+These file are placed in the same directory as the RUMDEED executable file.
 The main input files is simply called **input** and is always required.
 Other input files such are only required when specific features of the program are used.

 Input file